RAOHASAN731/RAOHASAN731/README.md

 ### 🔧 Repair Master
 **Multi-Service Mobile Platform** built with **React Native**
 A comprehensive mobile application connecting users with professional repair and maintenance services including plumbers, carpenters, electricians, and more.
-Built with React Native frontend, Node.js backend, and MongoDB database for seamless service booking and provider management.
+Built with React Native frontend, Node.js backend, and MongoDB database for seamless service booking and provider management.For clients , customers and admins.

 ### 👥 HRM Employee Management System
 **SAAS-based Multi-Tenant System** developed at **Veeivs**